-When rolling out Microsoft Teams to their organizations, IT departments usually face some challenges that are different from those of a typical deployment of any software.
-But why is that?
-Obviously, Microsoft Teams provides a range of features and capabilities that users might not be familiar with, but more importantly, it’s a shift from all the tools that they use and how they actually work for it to be successful.
-In this article, we are going to share some some first-hand experiences of how IT teams can make their Microsoft Teams roll-out as smooth and successful as possible.
+Microsoft Teams provides a range of features and capabilities that users might not be familiar with.
+More importantly, it’s a shift from all the tools that they currently use and how they work day-to-day.
+In this article, we are going to share some first-hand experiences of how IT teams can make their Microsoft Teams roll-out as smooth and successful as possible.

 Run an Internal Pilot